Epitech-Lyon/epitech-lyon.github.io/_posts/2022-03-01-keyholder.md

 <small> Fig 2. </small>

 On this last day, we implemented a way to win, and added 2 more levels.
 We also added graphics for the player, the enemy, and the portal they come out of.
-The enemies also now have a purple aura around them to make them easier to spot. (see Fig. 2)
+The enemies also now have a purple aura around them to make them easier to spot (see Fig. 2).

 We worked on some feedback features, like screenshake when you shoot and kill an enemy, a slight movement of the camera following the mouse, and of course **sound and music**!